ilent2/otslm/docs/Getting-Started.rst

 The toolbox includes a graphical user interface (GUI) for many of the core functions.
 The user interface allows you to explore the functionality of the toolbox without writing a single line of code.
-To launch the provided GUIs, navigate to the ``+otslm/+ui`` directory and launch the ``Launcher.mlapp`` program, or alternatively run
+The GUIs can be accessed by running the OTSLM Launcher application.
+The launcher can be found in the **Apps** menu (if OTSLM was installed using a ``.mltbx`` file), or run from the file explorer by navigating to the ``+otslm/+ui`` directory and running ``Launcher.mlapp``, or alternatively it can be started by running the following in the Matlab command window

 .. code:: matlab

     otslm.ui.Launcher

-from the Matlab command line.
 The following window will be displayed

 .. figure:: images/gettingStarted/gui_launcher.png
    :alt: Launcher

-   Launcher
+   Overview of the Launcher application.

 The window is split into 4 sections: a description of the toolbox, a list of GUI categories, a list of applications, and a description about